Free Courses Available*

 - Where an award is to be paid into a bank account, this must be your bank account.
 This is a national Learner Support Fund rule to ensure that there is no conflict with the benefit agencies.

 How do I apply for the Student Support Fund?

-If you’re looking to start a full-time or part-time further education course with us from September and think that you may be eligible for Student Support Fund assistance, you can apply for Student Support Fund Assistance online via your InTouch account.
+If you’re looking to start a full-time or part-time further education course with us from September and think that you may be eligible for one of the bursaries you can apply after 25th August 2022, as soon as you are enrolled, via your InTouch account.